 Tenure and probation Appointments are to the retiring age for established academic positions.
-For University Associate Professors and University Assistant Professors the appointment is subject to satisfactory completion of a three-to-five-year probationary period.
+For University Assistant Professors, the appointment is subject to satisfactory completion of a 3-5-year probationary period.

 Working Pattern

 The appointment is full-time.

 Pension

 You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a hybrid pension scheme.
 If you are already a member of the NHS Pension scheme, you may be eligible to continue in the scheme and should contact the Pensions section of the University: www.pensions.admin.cam.ac.uk/.